100sue/P7-Groupo/README.md

 - Access to a forum where employees publish texts must be present.
 - Users must be able to easily locate the latest contributions of employees.
 - The Groupomania communication manager must be able to moderate interactions between employees and the Groupomania communication manager must be able to display the latest employee contributions.
-- The database must be manipulated with the SQL language.
+- The database must be manipulated with Mongo Db.
 - The connection data must be secure.
 - The project must be inclusive by respecting the WACG standards.